DiCarloLab-Delft/PycQED_py3/.github/CONTRIBUTING.md

 #### Merging strategy and supporting branches
 Supporting branches are used to develop and integrate new code for project branches and integrate it into the master.

 Supporting branches should be used for a single change and should ideally correspond to a single issue.
 Supporting branches should be prefixed with the type of issue they address, see **issue type labels** below for details.
-Once the code on the branch is ready for review a pull request into the master should be opened.
+Once the code on the branch is ready for review, a pull request into the master should be opened.

 **Supporting branches**